 26 July – 5 August, 2018 Directed by Bronwyn Steinberg

-The journey from puppy to working guide dog for the blind told through paintings and stories.
-Like Stanley, this website and our project are works-in-progress.
+Raising Stanley / Life With Tulia: The journey from puppy to working guide dog for the blind told through stories, paintings and video.

 Contact: firstname.lastname@example.org or email@example.com